 1999 – 2000 Arthur Attwell, Megan Hall, and Kim McClenaghan

 2000 – 2002 Kim McClenaghan, Greg Cahl, and Michael King

 2002 Stephen Watson, Greg Cahl, Jane Commin, Ron Irwin, and Tom Eaton

 2003 – 2004 Jane Commin, Tom Eaton, Ron Irwin, and Sarah Johnson

 2004 P R Anderson, Tom Eaton, and Sarah Johnson

 2004 – 2005 Tom Eaton

 2016 – 2016 Meg Vandermerwe

 Contrast was published by the South African Literary Journal, a proprietary company limited by Guarantee.
 New Contrast was set up In 1989, and was also published by the SALJ.
 Following the 2008 Companies Act, the South African Literary Journal was set up as a Not for Profit Company without Members.
-At present, there are five Directors; Michael King, Meg Vandermerwe, Keith Gottschalk, and Donald Parenzee.
+At present, there are four directors; Keith Gottschalk (Chair), Wamuwi Mboa, Colleen Higgs, Archie Swanson.

 New Contrast can be bought from the following bookstores: